Blue Roses from the Moons

-Blue Roses from the Moons was the twelfth studio album by Nanci Griffith, released in March 1997.
-The album was recorded from live takes in the studio, with her band The Blue Moon Orchestra and Jerry Allison, Sonny Curtis and Joe B. Mauldin of The Crickets.
+Blue Roses from the Moons was the 12th studio album by Nanci Griffith, released in March 1997.
+The album was recorded from live takes in the studio, with her band The Blue Moon Orchestra and Jerry Allison, Sonny Curtis, and Joe B. Mauldin of The Crickets.
 Darius Rucker duets with Griffith on "Gulf Coast Highway".
 The song "Waiting for Love", written by Griffith, and commencing "Life is full of finer things / They're lost and found in the dark" was later re-recorded with symphony orchestra for the 1999 album The Dust Bowl Symphony.

 Reception

 For AllMusic, the critic Thom Owens wrote, "Though the slick sound is a little disarming for longtime fans, Griffith's songwriting remains skilled and assured, and while there aren't as many standout numbers as before, her graceful melodicism and lyricism and the professional production makes Blue Roses From the Moons a very pleasant listen."